Student Affairs Policies Printed Version

 Policy

-7. The College reserves the right to deny or rescind admission to any student whose record of behavior indicates that he or she would disrupt the orderly processes of the College's programs or would interfere with the rights and privileges of other students.
+In accordance with Section 1001.64, Florida Statutes, the College reserves the right to limit enrollment in certain programs due to facility constraints.
+Additionally, the College may deny or rescind admission to any applicant or student whose behavior is deemed likely to disrupt the orderly operation of the College's programs or infringe upon the rights and privileges of other students.
+This includes cases of falsifying admissions applications or submitting fraudulent documents.

 Transfer Credit from Non-regionally Accredited Institutions (Policy 3.021)